m1212e/prismabox/README.md

   typeboxImportVariableName = "t"
   // you also can specify the dependency from which the above import should happen.
 This is useful if a package re-exports the typebox package and you would like to use that typeboxImportDependencyName = "elysia"
+  // by default the generated schemas do not allow additional properties.
+You can allow them by setting this to true additionalProperties = true
 }
 ```
 to your `prisma.schema`.
 The generated schema files will be located at prisma/prismabox.
+You can modify the settings to your liking, please see the respective comments for info on what the option does.

 ## Annotations
 Prismabox offers annotations to adjust the output of models and fields.